Note about TPM

 If your motherboard does not have a dedicated TPM, it can come built-in to your CPU.
 This usually comes in a few names.
 Keep an eye out for:

-or similar on AMD platforms.Intel IPT/PPT (Platform Trust Technology)
+AMD fTPMor similar on AMD platforms.Intel IPT/PPT (Platform Trust Technology)on Intel systems.

-, for example.
+If a dedicated chip is present it can show as dTPM or fTPM, for example.
 You may need to search a specific guide for your exact motherboard model if this generalized guide does not help you.

 Note about UEFI mode